unkaval/VHH/compounds/docs/extrude_loop.md

 ### ***extrude_loop***
-This compound will extrude the selected faces.
+This compound will extrude the selected faces in a iteration loop.
 It allows you to fake a bevelled look, without actually doing anything as helllishly complicated as an actual bevel.<br />

 ***
 ## Input